What Is a Class 7 Licence in Canada?

 • Learners and novice drivers must display a magnetic “L” or “N” sign on their cars when driving.

-• Drivers must be accompanied by a fully-licenced driver aged 25 or older.
+• Learner (L) drivers must be accompanied by a supervising driver aged 25 or older, while novice (N) drivers may drive independently with passenger restrictions.

 • Novice drivers are limited to one passenger only, exempting immediate family.
 When accompanied by a supervising driver, novice drivers may take on more than one passenger.